thbtppl/latex-tips-advice/README.md

 * The only acceptable separator between several authors is '`and`'.

-* Although many journals use the term "issue" as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is `number`, not `issue`.
+* Although many journals use the term 'issue' as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is `number`, not `issue`.

 * The correct hyphenation for pages is an en-dash: `pages = {100--200}`, not a hyphen '`-`'.